-Turkey has effected with oil prices heavily.
+Turkey has affected oil prices heavily.
 Efforts to raise the growth rates of developing countries as well as developed countries have increased energy demand.
 Despite improvements in renewable energy sources, the largest share in energy consumption is 80% of the fossil fuels in the World (World Bank data).
 With the increase in demand for fossil fuels and political risks in oil-producing countries have led to fluctuations in energy prices since 1973.
 The impact of rising oil prices on economies has attracted the interest of economists especially after 1980 (Hamilton 1983, 1988, 1996, 2003, 2009; Hamilton and Herrera, 2004; Mork, 1989; Barsky and Kilian, 2004).
 Rises in oil prices affect new investments, trade, and output negatively by increasing production costs.
-After 1990, the world faced rapid economic growth, especially in China and India.
+After1990, the world faced rapid economic growth in especially in China and India.
 According to the U.S. Energy Information Agency, China became the world largest net importer of oil and also became the largest primary energy consumer in 2016.
 Under the influence of the Iraq war, oil prices started to increase in 2003.
-Rising oil prices and price shocks in the 2007-2008 period hits current accounts in oil importer developing countries.
-In contrast, lower oil prices limit the current account deficit in developing countries as well as in Turkey after 2015.
+Rising oil prices and 2007-2008 price shocks hit current accounts in oil importer developing countries.
+Current account deficit is also very related to oil prices in Turkey.